Ashton Court: Location and surroundings

+The estate covers 850 acre of woods and open grassland laid out by Humphry Repton.

+Clarken Combe, at the western edge of the estate, is a woodland area with a range of plant species, including narrow-lipped helleborine, which grows here in small numbers under beech.
+In 2002 a 700-year-old oak tree, called the Domesday Oak, was selected by The Tree Council as one of 50 Great British Trees.
+In 2011 a crack appeared in the trunk and oak support beams were fitted to support the tree.
+The supports were only partly successful and a section of the tree collapsed; the remaining part of the tree was pruned to reduce the weight of the surviving section.

 There is a deer park which was started in the 14th century and extended in the 16th and 17th centuries.
 There are still two areas of the estate with deer enclosures.
 The park contains a great variety of wildlife; much of the site (an area of 210.31 hectares) was notified in 1998 as a Site of Special Scientific Interest due to the presence of rare woodland beetles including: Ctesias serra, Phloiotrya vaudoueri and Eledona agricola.
 The 2.37 hectares of Ashton Court Meadow is managed as a nature reserve by the Avon Wildlife Trust.
 It contains a wide range of flowering plants, including wild carrot, yellow-wort and field scabious.
 Some unusual parasitic plants are also found here, such as common broomrape which feeds off clovers, and yellow rattle, which feeds partly off grass.

-Clarken Combe, at the western edge of the estate, is a woodland area with a range of plant species, including narrow-lipped helleborine, which grows here in small numbers under beech.

-In 2002 a 700-year-old oak tree, called the Domesday Oak, was selected by The Tree Council as one of 50 Great British Trees.
-In 2011 a crack appeared in the trunk and oak support beams were fitted to support the tree.
-The supports were only partly successful and a section of the tree collapsed; the remaining part of the tree was pruned to reduce the weight of the surviving section.
+The gardens and park are listed at Grade II* on the Register of Historic Parks and Gardens of special historic interest in England.